Tax-free funds and AMT

 While a fund may qualify as a tax-exempt mutual fund and be eligible to pass through its tax-exempt income to its shareholders, the fund may also generate some taxable income.
 This taxable income may include distributions of ordinary income such as from market discount, short-term capital gains, and/or long-term capital gains, all of which would be subject to the same type of tax treatment discussed on previous pages; however, such distributions generally will not be treated as qualified dividend income subject to reduced rates of taxation.

 Dividends that are exempt from federal income tax may or may not be exempt under the laws of a particular state or local authority.
 Generally, however, income from bonds issued by municipalities in a particular state is not taxable in that state.
-However, some states permit pass-through of tax-exempt income only if the Fund meets certain threshold requirements with respect to the percentage of its assets invested in or exempt-interest dividends derived from tax-exempt obligations of the state.
+However, some states permit pass-through of tax-exempt income only if a fund meets certain threshold requirements with respect to the percentage of its assets invested in or exempt-interest dividends derived from tax-exempt obligations of the state.
 We recommend that you consult your tax advisor regarding laws in your state.